 Short documentary films have proven as an efficient public health medium for promoting education, health outcomes, and inspiring behavioral change (Maharjan et al., 2022; Mweemba et al., 2021).
-To make these approaches more sustainable and impactful, films should be translated into local languages of the specific community.
+To make these approaches more sustainable and impactful, films should be translated into the local languages of the specific community.
 Mothers of Sierra Leone aims to translate current films to expand outreach into rural communities.
-It is imperative to broaden our audience to these regions as geographical remoteness increases the need for health education.
-Specifically, research demonstrates that rural populations, particularly those in developing nations, have lower health literacy than those in urban populations (Aliassim and Ostini, 2020).
-To continue investigating the efficacy of filmmaking on maternal health promotion, future research should replicate the use of filmic storytelling in other low- and middleincome nations experiencing persisting global health challenges, including maternal mortality.
+It is imperative to expand our reach to these regions, as geographical remoteness heightens the need for health education.
+Research shows that rural areas have lower health literacy compared to urban settings (Aljassim and Ostini, 2020).
+To continue investigating the efficacy of filmmaking on maternal health promotion, future research should replicate the use of filmic storytelling in other lowand middle-income nations experiencing persisting global health challenges, including maternal mortality.
 Longitudinal studies should also assess films' effectiveness in increasing service utilization and improving health outcomes over time.

-Understanding community attitudes can aid in developing appropriate public health interventions.
-Films that amplify community members' voices can positively impact health-related knowledge, beliefs, and perspectives among mothers and fathers, thereby contributing to a reduction in Sierra Leone's high maternal mortality rate.
-Both the mental health and family planning films inspired comprehension of health-related topics, confidence, health-seeking or management behaviors.
-Mothers of Sierra Leone intends to continue obtaining feedback through research, refining our films, creating more docuseries on pressing subtopics of maternal health, translating them into other local languages, and shifting toward dissemination in rural Sierra Leonean communities.
+Understanding community attitudes

+can aid in developing appropriate public health interventions.
+Films that amplify community members' voices can positively impact health-related knowledge and beliefs among mothers and fathers, thereby contributing to a reduction in Sierra Leone's high maternal mortality rate.
+Both the mental health and family planning films inspired comprehension of health-related topics, confidence, and health-seeking or management behaviors.
+Mothers of Sierra Leone intends to translate films into local languages, disseminate films in rural Sierra Leonean communities, and shift film production to local community members.